Almorisson/monsters-rolodex/README.md

+# Monsters Rolodex

+@author Mor NDIAYE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and powered by React.js.

 ## Available Scripts